Klondike Silver (CVE:KS) Trading Up 75% – Still a Buy?

 Klondike Silver Corp.
-(CVE:KS – Get Free Report)’s stock price traded up 75% during mid-day trading on Thursday .
+(CVE:KS – Get Free Report)’s stock price rose 75% during mid-day trading on Thursday .
 The company traded as high as C$0.04 and last traded at C$0.04.
-5,207,066 shares changed hands during trading, an increase of 765% from the average session volume of 601,937 shares.
+Approximately 5,255,066 shares changed hands during mid-day trading, an increase of 754% from the average daily volume of 615,604 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Corp., a resource exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for silver, lead, and zinc deposits.
 The company primarily owns a 100% interest in the Slocan Silver camp that covers an area of approximately 114 square kilometers located in south-eastern British Columbia.